 What is a Coniferous Forest

-Mainly found in the cold and temperate regions of the northern hemisphere, the coniferous forest exists in an unbroken belt extending from the northern regions of Asia and Europe to northern United States, Canada, and Alaska.
+There are two main types of coniferous forests – the taiga biome and the temperate coniferous forest.
+The largest stretch is found in the cold taiga regions of the northern hemisphere, in an unbroken belt extending from the northern regions of Asia and Europe to the northern United States, Canada, and Alaska.

 Abundance of Flora and Fauna

 Birds like woodpeckers, crossbills, tits, hawks, and owls are among the permanent residents of the coniferous forests, while various migratory birds, such as warblers, arrive at the beginning of spring.